Juan Bobo (comic book): Other media

 On U.S. public television, the Juan Bobo stories are used by PBS stations in Alabama, Arkansas, California, Chicago, and Iowa, and in the nationwide PBS Learning Media system.
 Currently, Juan Bobo stories and radio dramas are regularly broadcast over radio stations in Puerto Rico.
 Juan Bobo CDs are also sold on the island and in the United States, as are Juan Bobo MP3 downloads.

 In the theatrical arts, in New York City, Theatre Works USA developed and presented a Juan Bobo play, together with a children's study guide in 2008.
 The Teatro Círculo Theater Company mounted an Off-Broadway production of The Mischievous Juan Bobo in 2006.
 Also in 2006, the Open Eye Theater in Minneapolis performed The Adventures of Juan Bobo.
 This was followed in 2009 by the University Theater of Northeastern Illinois University presenting a Juan Bobo play titled Señora Tortuga.
+Children's theater companies enact the Juan Bobo stories, often in the form of puppet plays.
 In New York City, a group of grade school children made a Juan Bobo animated film, and children's Juan Bobo play scripts are available.
 In Colombia, the Corporación Artística La Polilla theatre company mounted a production of Juan Bobo y el Secreto de la Princesa (Juan Bobo and the Riddling Princess) in 2013.

 In 1962, the Puerto Rican librarian Pura Belpré published the first Juan Bobo novel in the United States: Juan Bobo and the Queen's Necklace: A Puerto Rican Folk Tale.
 Belpré, throughout her life, collected many other folktales from Puerto Rico, translated them into English and had them published as children's literature.
 Juan Bobo and the Queen's Necklace is still in print, and appears in book catalogues throughout the United States.
 Today, the Pura Belpré Award is given annually by the American Library Association, in recognition of a Latino or Latina writer and illustrator whose work best portrays the Latino cultural experience in a work of literature for children or youth.
 In 2002 the Pura Belpré Award was given to Joe Cepeda for his illustration of Juan Bobo Goes to Work.